 Perched on the hill above the town, Denbigh Castle's most distinctive feature is its impressive triple-towered gatehouse.
 The castle was once the royal residence of Dafydd ap Gruffudd, whose attack on the nearby Hawarden Castle provoked the English king Edward I to mount a full-scale invasion.

 During your visit, explore the mysterious ‘sally port’ - a secret doorway that allowed defenders to sneak in and out of the castle.
 Plus play spot-the-difference between the round and polygonal towers, which were built in separate phases around 1282 and 1295.

 Raglan Castle, South Wales

 Raglan Castle was one of the last medieval castles to be built in England and Wales — still formidable, although designed with comfort and luxury in mind.
-Climb the Great Tower on its moated island and explore the newly restored undercroft beneath the castle.
-This cellar housed some of the finest wines in Europe, served at the high table to impress guests.
+Climb the Great Tower on its moated island and explore the newly-restored undercroft beneath the castle, which used to house some of the finest wines in Europe and were served at the high table to impress guests.

 Caerphilly Castle, South Wales